 Medhat (Med) M. Kamal is a Senior Research Consultant and leader of the Dynamic Reservoir Characterization group with Chevron Energy Technology Company in San Ramon, California.
 An SPE Distinguished Member, he has more than 35 years of industry experience in well testing, reservoir description, and production and reservoir engineering.

-Kamal has served on and chaired multiple SPE committees, including the textbook and monograph committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
-Kamal holds a BS degree from Cairo University and MS and PhD degrees from Stanford University all in petroleum engineering.
+Kamal has served on and chaired multiple SPE committees, including the Text Book and Monograph Committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
 He has served on the SPE Board of Directors as the Regional Director of the Western North America Region.